containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

 balloon.balloons.resource-policy.nri.io: BT
 ```

-If a pod has no annotations, its namespace is matched to the
+If the pod does not have these annotations, the container is matched
+to `matchExpressions` and `namespaces` of each type in the
-`Namespaces` of balloon types.
-The first matching balloon type is
+`balloonType`s list.
+The first matching balloon type is used.
-used.

-If the namespace does not match, the container is assigned to the
+If the container does not match any of the balloon types, it is
-`default` balloon type.
-Parameters for this balloon type can be
+assigned to the `default` balloon type.
+Parameters for this balloon
-defined explicitly among other balloon types.
-If not defined, a
+type can be defined explicitly among other balloon types.
+If they are
-built-in `default` balloon type is implicitly appended at the end of
+not defined, a built-in `default` balloon type is used.
-the balloon types list.

 ## Disabling CPU or Memory Pinning of a Container